 Guelph residents want – and deserve – a city that works.
 And that means we need to get people home from work, to soccer practice, to the grocery store, and out to explore the four corners of the Royal City.
-Working with the community, I want to make it a priority to ensure Guelphities can get where they want to go faster, better, easier and safer.
-I will propose we develop a more Integrated Transportation Plan that works on connecting people, places, and communities.
+We should make it a priority to ensure Guelphities can get where they want to go faster, better, easier and safer – a truly Integrated Transportation Plan that works on connecting people, places, and communities.

 The War on Cars?